aboutcode-org/scancode-toolkit/src/packagedcode/README.rst

 extracting name, version, authorship, declared licensing and declared dependencies as found in the any of the package descriptor files (e.g. a `setup.py` file, `requirements` file(s) or any of the `*-dist-info` or `*-egg-info` dir files such as a `metadata.json`).
-Other package datafile formats have their own metatada that may be more or less comprehensive in the breadth and depth of information they offer (e.g.
+Other package datafile formats have their own metadata that may be more or less comprehensive in the breadth and depth of information they offer (e.g.
 `.nuspec`, `package.json`, `bower.json`, Godeps, etc...).
 These metadata include the declared dependencies (and in some cases the fully resolved dependencies too such as